h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 ### Install MOJO2 Python and R Runtime Dependencies

-Create virtual environment and install Python and R packages in it
+Create virtual environment and install Python and R packages in it:

 ```bash
 # Install Python 3.6.10